 CADY AUDETTE

-Cady has over 15 years of experience working as a teacher and administrator in independent schools.
+Cady has decades of experience working as a teacher and administrator in independent schools.
 She has a B.S. from Boston University and a M. Ed. from Lesley University, with a focus on Creative Arts in Learning.
 Recently, she was part of the first cohort of early childhood leaders at the Saul Zaentz Early Education Initiative at Harvard.
+Currently, she is enrolled in the Harvard Business School School Management and Leadership program.
 She started as a Lead Teacher in an independent primary school, teaching grades 4, 5, and 6 with an emergent curriculum.
 Inspired by the Reggio Approach, Cady then went on to develop a fine art curriculum while teaching studio art and art history classes to preschool- 5th grade.
 She was the Director of a large summer day camp on Cape Cod for ten years.
 As a former Gallery Instructor at the MFA, she is trained in VTS and continues to practice and study the methodology.
 In addition to her work at CNS, she enjoys teaching and playing with her three young children.

 Finance Manager